-Find out about the rules for disclosure of tax avoidance schemes for VAT, direct taxes and National Insurance contributions and penalties for non disclosure
+Find out the rules for disclosure of VAT, indirect and direct taxes, Apprenticeship Levy and National Insurance contributions avoidance schemes and penalties for non disclosure.

-If you’re involved in tax avoidance that is disclosable under the disclosure rules, you must let HM Revenue and Customs (HMRC) have information about the scheme.
+If you’re involved in tax avoidance that should be disclosed under the disclosure rules, you must let HM Revenue and Customs (HMRC) have information about the scheme.
 This helps us to:

-- get early information about schemes and how they’re claimed to work
+- get early information about schemes and how they claim to work

 - find out quickly who has used a scheme